BadmWe/dspyt-webpage/dspyt/posts/unraveling-tokenomics.md

 2. **Slashing Mechanisms**: PoS introduces penalties for malicious behavior, discouraging validators from acting against the network's interests.

 ## IV.
-Challenges and Considerations:
+Challenges and Considerations

 While tokenomics has proven to be a revolutionary concept, it comes with its set of challenges and considerations.